aristocrats/sikky/README.md

 ## Watch

-With the `npm run watch`, the `TypeScript 2.0` compiler will start in watch mode, and watch input files and trigger recompilation on changes.
+With the `npm run build:watch`, the `TypeScript 2.0` compiler will start in watch mode, and watch input files and trigger recompilation on changes.
 Dead code elimination for ES6 modules are activated by default, so later on you can use either
 `Webpack 2.0` (*early beta stage*) or `Rollup` to perform tree shaking.

 The watch task inform you if something is wrong with your code, and can come up with suggestions on how to solve current issue.